 [Western Star, 25 October 1791]

 Ads like these were quite common in period newspapers, and are seldom supported by additional published information.
-Hannah Mallady, however, did not take the accusation lightly.
+Hannah Mallady (to use the spelling in the notice), however, did not take the accusation lightly.
 The following year, apparently after some other exchanges with her estranged husband, she published this ad:

 [Western Star, 11 September 1792]